openshift-pipelines/pipelines-as-code/docs/install.md

   application to be used with private repositories.
 This feature is enabled by default.

+- `remote-tasks`

+  Let allows remote tasks from pipelinerun annotations.
+This feature is enabled by default.

 - `hub-url`

   The base url for the [tekton hub](https://github.com/tektoncd/hub/)